rte-france/Grid2Op/docs/gym.rst

 Other frameworks
 **********************
-Any contribution is welcome here
+Any contribution is welcome here too (-:

 Troubleshoot with some frameworks
 -------------------------------------------------